The Team

 Ilse Fernandez (Producer/Director) is a Colombian-born U.S. immigrant, documentary filmmaker and docu-series showrunner with over 20 years of experience.
 She has produced and directed over 200 hours of nonfiction and long-form documentaries for ABC, NBC, Vice, MTV, Netflix, Discovery, A&E, National Geographic and The History Channel.
 Ilse began tackling pressing social issues via documentary as a director and story producer on five seasons of A&E’s “Intervention” series, including the 2009 Emmy Award-winning season.
 Her “Rachel” episode, about a homeless 21-year old heroin addict, was nominated for both an Emmy and Producers Guild Award.
 As a showrunner on Viceland’s cutting-edge eight-part documentary series “Cyberwar,” she explored geopolitical-digital conflicts, from NSA whistleblowers to Anonymous hackers.
 On Spotify’s “Music Happens Here” documentary series, she served as both director and showrunner finding innovative stylistic ways to bring different music genres to life from Pink Floyd to A$AP Mob.
 The series won three Clio awards.
 In 2018, she founded Viva Vida Productions, dedicated exclusively to creating non-fiction films and content.
 She is a 2021 Logan Non-Fiction Fellow, 2019 SFFilm/Catapult Documentary Fellow, and recipient of both the 2019 LPB Current Issues Fund and 2020 LPB Public Media Content Fund grants.
 “Exodus Stories” is her first feature documentary.

-Felipe Lacerda (Editor) is one of the top feature and documentary editors working globally and best known for editing the two time Academy award nominated film “Central Station."
-His films have screened at major festivals including Cannes, Sundance, Tribeca, Havana, São Paulo, San Sebastian, Full Frame, and Rotterdam.
+Felipe Lacerda (Editor) is a top feature and documentary editor whose films have screened at major festivals including Cannes, Sundance, Tribeca, Havana, São Paulo, San Sebastian, Full Frame, Rotterdam, and BFI .
 He has edited 25 feature films and 16 feature documentaries that have won awards including Berlin's Golden Bear, the BAFTA, an Emmy, a Golden Globe Award, and a Peabody award.
-He’s been nominated for best editing in Grand Cinema Brazil 8 times, won Gramado’s Kikito in 2006 and currently holds the title for Best Editing in Brazil, by the Brazilian Academy of Cinematography.
-He co-directed and edited Bus 174.
+Felipe has been a long time collaborator of Walter Salles, for whom he edited three feature films: “Central Station” (nominated for an Academy Award), “Midnight” and “Foreign Land” as well as two of his documentary shorts.
+He co-directed and edited “Bus 174.”
 The film was shortlisted for the Academy Awards, and was the winner of 12 International prizes.
-His most recent documentary, "The Edge of Democracy" explores the rise and fall of Brazilian Presidents Dilma Rousseff and Lula da Silva and screened in the 2019 Sundance World Documentary Competition.
+“Bus 174” was voted "one of the ten best films of the year" by The New York Times.
+Most recently he edited the documentary, "The Edge of Democracy" which explores the rise and fall of Brazilian Presidents Dilma Rousseff and Lula da Silva.
+It premiered at the 2019 Sundance World Documentary Competition, won the Peabody Award and was nominated for a 2020 Academy Award.

 Alejandro Guzmán Montemayor (Director of Photography) is a cinematographer born and raised on the Mexico.
 Notable productions he's worked include, "Here Comes The Devil", "Against the Sun", "Dogma", "Tijuana" and most relevantly Ai Weiwei’s “Human Flow”.